 In this era of distraction, knowing how to focus is crucial.
-With so much going around us at any given moment, it can become a struggle to concentrate on the one activity, task, or even person in front of us.
+With so much going on around us at any given moment, it can become a struggle to concentrate on the one activity, task, or even person in front of us.

 Let’s face it: we’re all world-class jugglers.
-We’re constantly throwing and catching the million and one things that are up in the air — working hard, playing harder, catching the latest episode of House of the Dragon, doing school runs, cooking meals, making a TikTok video, and so on and so forth.
+We’re constantly throwing and catching the million and one things that are up in the air—working hard, playing harder, catching the latest episode of House of the Dragon, doing school runs, cooking meals, making a TikTok video, and so on and so forth.

 The consequences?
 Possible anxiousness, followed by all the excuses of the rainbow to procrastinate.